pencil2d/pencil2d.github.io/download/nightly/index.md

 <noscript id="build-dirs">
 <h2>Build Directories</h2>
-The following links will direct you to Google Drive folders.
+<p>The following links will direct you to Google Drive folders.
 Please right-click on a file listed and select <code>Download</code>.
-The naming format is <code>pencil2d-OS-buildnumber-year-month-day</code>.
+The naming format is <code>pencil2d-OS-buildnumber-year-month-day</code>.</p>

 <table>
   <thead>